FAQ and Known Errors

 If this happens, the DNS redirect (vanity URL) I use to make the install command shorter and easier to type may have broken.

-You may use the following longer and more challenging to type, command instead (one line):
+You may use the following longer form instead:

 WSPR-15 Support

-I have removed WSR-15 support in version 2.x.
+I have removed WSPR-15 support in version 2.x.

 WSPR-15 (“Weak Signal Propagation Reporter” with a 15-minute transmit/receive cycle) was introduced in January 2013 as part of the experimental WSPR-X software suite.
-By stretching the standard 2-minute cycle to 15 minutes, WSPR-15 lowers the symbol rate to about 0.183 Hz tone spacing (versus 1.4648 Hz in standard WSPR), narrowing the occupied bandwidth to ≈ 0.7 Hz.
-This yields roughly a 9 dB sensitivity improvement, making it particularly attractive for very low-frequency (LF, MF) beacon work where Doppler shifts are minimal.
+By stretching the standard 2-minute cycle to 15 minutes, WSPR-15 lowers the symbol rate to about 0.183 Hz tone spacing, compared with 1.4648 Hz in standard WSPR, narrowing the occupied bandwidth to about 0.7 Hz.
+This yields roughly a 9 dB sensitivity improvement and made it attractive for very low-frequency and medium-frequency beacon work where Doppler shifts are minimal.

 Sources: